-The area that is now Missouri was acquired from France and a portion of it became part of the union in 1821 as the 24th state.
+The area that is now Missouri was purchased from France.
+A portion of that purchased area became part of the union in 1821 as the 24th state.
 The state is named after the Missouri river and the Missouri Indians.

-The Missouri river divides the land of the state – the northern part has the till plains while the southern part has a plateau, the Ozark Mountains.
-Three great rivers of North America, i.e., the Mississippi, Missouri and Ohio flow through the state.
+The Missouri river divides the geography of the state into two regions – the northern part is mainly plains while the southern part includes a large plateau called the Ozark Mountains.
+Three of the large North American rivers flow through the state: the Mississippi, Missouri and Ohio rivers.

-Missouri was estimated to have a population of nearly six million in 2013, featuring a 1% increase over 2010.
-This includes both a natural increase of people as well as people who migrated from other states s well as from outside the country.
-The main racial components of the state include a large proportion of White Americans and about 12% of Black or African American.
+Missouri was estimated to have a population of nearly six million in 2013, a 1% increase over 2010.
+This includes both a natural increase of people as well as people who migrated from other states and from outside the country.

 Kansas City, St. Louis, Springfield, Independence, Columbia, St. Joseph, Leeâ€™s Summit, Oâ€™Fallon, Saint Charles and Saint Peters